Mastering Genkit: Go Edition

 When deploying AI applications to production environments, developers face common challenges.

-LLM inference costs increase proportionally with the number of requests.
+• Performance and Scalability: LLM inference costs increase proportionally with the number of requests.
 Balancing response time and cost becomes a critical challenge, especially when dealing with long contexts or complex reasoning requirements.

-Communication between components written in different languages, protocol standardization, and data format unification present numerous technical challenges.
+• Integration Complexity: Communication between components written in different languages, protocol standardization, and data format unification present numerous technical challenges.

-Building monitoring, logging, error handling, and deployment pipelines requires consideration of AI-specific requirements.
+• Operational Considerations: Building monitoring, logging, error handling, and deployment pipelines requires consideration of AI-specific requirements.
 In particular, monitoring model output quality and dealing with unexpected responses are new challenges.

 What is Genkit?